Become a council member

 If you live in Reynolds County, we invite you to become a nominee for the University of Missouri Extension Council in Reynolds County.
 We appreciate your efforts to be in tune with your community, have your community's best interests at heart and open the doors of opportunity for Reynolds County residents through University of Missouri Extension.

-As a member of one of the Reynolds County Extension Council, you can put any issue, interest or concern on the county's educational agenda.
+As a member of the Reynolds County Extension Council, you can put any issue, interest or concern on the county's educational agenda.
 State laws confer this right to extension councils.

 County extension council members and MU Extension faculty act as educational brokers, putting the interests and concerns of local people together with the resources of our land-grant university so people can obtain their goals.
 Throughout Missouri, extension councils and MU Extension professionals have identified an array of issues and have found ways University facilities and people can help.